Sono Motors Sion: History

-In February 2023, Sono Motors announced that they had failed to crowdsource enough funds to manufacture the vehicle, cancelling it in the process.
+In February 2023, the company announced it would cease developing the vehicle, citing a failure to crowdsource sufficient funds.

+In early August 2025 the auctioning of the remaining Sion-programs assets, including 10 prototypes and tools, was announced.
+The online auction ends at 9 September 2025.

 Overview

 Specifications

 The Sion is a purely electrically driven car, which can be charged by a Type2- / CCS- charging interface, as well as by its own photovoltaic modules integrated into the car's outer skin.

 Drive

 The drive will be a three-phase asynchronous motor with a power of 120 kW.
 The motor voltage is 400 V. With the rear wheel drive, a top speed of 140 km/h should be possible.

 Solar cells (viSono)

 The roof, bonnet and large parts of the outer shell of the body are equipped with highly efficient monocrystalline silicon cells (especially efficient in diffuse light, aiming to load 100% of their potential capacity at angles of incidence down to 70°) which are protected by a layer of polycarbonate.
 The startup uses the product name viSono.
 The total area of the 330 photovoltaic modules is 7.5 m2 with an announced efficiency of 21%.
 The maximum total power output is 1208 Wp, which means that the daily range gained in Central Europe is at a maximum of 34 km a day under favorable conditions (sunshine) and on average over a whole year about 10 km a day.